earth-mover/icechunk-nasa/design-docs/mursst-virtual-icechunk-store.md

 ## Issues with the data and how we plan to overcome them:

+Most issues encountered relate to variation across files -- and thus variation across the time dimension -- in variables, chunk shape and encoding.
+Currently, multi-dimensional zarr arrays are expected to have uniformity in these aspects.

-1. As mentioned above, some files contain the extra variables `dt_1km_data` and `sst_anomaly` (I believe the started appear in 2014, need to double check this).
-We will remove these variables from the dataset.
+1. **Extra variables:** Some files contain the extra variables `dt_1km_data` and `sst_anomaly`.
+These variables are dropped.
-2. In 2003 and 2021, a few files contain a different encoding.
+2. **Different encodings:** The standard encoding for data variables appears to be `[{'id': 'shuffle', 'elementsize': 2}, {'id': 'zlib', 'level': 6}]`.
+However, in 2003, 2021, and 2022 a few files contain a different encoding.
 These files are written as native Zarr.
-3. Starting in 2022 and again in 2023, a few days have a different chunk shape.
-This chunk shape seems to become the default on 2023-09-04.
-As for the different encoding, we will handle the days in before 2023-09-04 as special cases and write those days as native Zarr.
-For the days after 2023-09-04, we will create a new virtual dataset.
-This will become the ongoing dataset for new data.

-Regarding writing data as native zarr, one limitation in the current implementation is it appears the use of dask is not permitted as it results in `ValueError: store error: cannot write to read-only store`.
-There appears to be a resolution to this in https://icechunk.io/icechunk-python/examples/dask_write but requires and upgrade to icechunk icechunk-v0.1.0-alpha.8.
+3. **Different chunk shapes:** Starting in 2023, some files have different chunk shapes.

+   From 2023-02-24 to 2023-02-28, on 2023-04-22, and 2023-09-04 to 2024-03-23:

+   - `analysed_sst` and `analysis_error` use a chunk shape `(1, 3600, 7200)`.
+The original chunk shape was `(1, 1023, 2047)`.
+   - `sea_ice_fraction` and `mask` use a chunk shape `(1, 4500, 9000)`.
+The original chunk shape was `(1, 1447, 2895)`.

+   2024-03-24 to date:

+   - `analysed_sst` and `analysis_error` use a chunk shape `(1, 1023, 2047)`.
+This is the original chunk shape.
+   - `sea_ice_fraction` and `mask` use a chunk shape `(1, 1023, 2047)`. **Note:** This shape has never been used for these variables before.

+   Since the different chunk shapes only appear a few times before 2023-09-04, we write those files as native Zarr.

+   It is yet to be determined how we will handle the chunk shape changes after 2023-09-04.

 ## Overall Approach and Sequencing

 We will develop these datasets in the following sequence

-- [ ] `IN-PROGRESS` Complete virtual dataset from 2002-06-02 to 2023-09-04.
+- [x] Complete virtual dataset from 2002-06-02 to 2023-09-03.
+- [x] Demonstrate how to read from the virtual dataset.
-- [ ] `TODO` Complete virtual dataset from 2023-09-05 to present day.
+- [ ] Determine how to handle creating a virtual dataset from 2023-09-04 to present day.
-- [ ] `TODO` Incremental appending to the second virtual Icechunk dataset.
+- [ ] Incremental appending to the second virtual Icechunk dataset.
-- [ ] `TODO` Batch rechunking from virtual to native Zarr, stored in Icechunk.
+- [ ] Batch rechunking from virtual to native Zarr, stored in Icechunk.

+### Development Environment

+The notebooks in [notebooks/mur-sst](../notebooks/mur-sst) was executed on the [VEDA JupyterHub](https://hub.openveda.cloud) using a custom image (quay.io/developmentseed/veda-optimized-data-delivery-image:latest) maintained in https://github.com/developmentseed/veda-optimized-data-delivery-image.

+> [!NOTE]
+> The latest version of this image uses a custom branch of [VirtualiZarr](https://github.com/developmentseed/veda-optimized-data-delivery-image/blob/main/Dockerfile#L45).

+> [!WARNING]
+> As icechunk is still in development, it is required that the same version of icechunk is used for writing and reading the virtual dataset.
+The version used for writing this dataset was `0.1.0-alpha12`.

-### Complete virtual dataset from 2002-06-02 to 2023-09-04.
+### Writing the virtual dataset from 2002-06-02 to 2023-09-03

-See notebooks/mur-sst/write_virtual.ipynb for the code.
-Year by year, it uses dask to parallelize generation of virtual datasets, writes those datasets to the icechunk store and then uses dask to validate the data by generating a mean over a year for a specific lat,lon degree location from the Icechunk store and using the original files.
+See [notebooks/mur-sst/write_virtual-2002-2023.ipynb](../notebooks/mur-sst/write_virtual-2002-2023.ipynb).
+Year by year, it uses dask to parallelize generation of virtual datasets, writes those datasets to the icechunk store and then uses dask to validate the data by generating a mean over a year for a specific location from the Icechunk store and then doig the same using the original files.

-This work also exposed an issue with `_FillValue` in VirtualiZarr's dmrpp reader: https://github.com/zarr-developers/VirtualiZarr/pull/369.
+### Reading from the virtual dataset

+See [notebooks/mur-sst/read_virtual.ipynb](../notebooks/mur-sst/read_virtual.ipynb).
+This notebook demonstrates how to read from the virtual dataset using both xarray and Zarr.

-### Complete virtual dataset from 2023-09-05 to present day.
+### Complete virtual dataset from 2023-09-04 to present day.

-TODO
+TBD

 ### Incremental appending to virtual Icechunk dataset

-TODO
+TBD

 ### Batch rechunking from virtual to native Icechunk

-TODO
+TBD